 - Schedule specific times every day for relaxing – listening to soft music, reading, meditation or prayer, or enjoying a favorite soothing hobby, such as knitting or working on puzzles.

 Live Free Home Health Care is always available to offer further strategies to beat fatigue and to make life more fun for older adults.
-Contact the Bristol home health experts at 603-217-0149 to ask about a free in-home consultation and to learn more about our top-rated home care services in your community.
+Contact the experts in home care services in Bristol at 603-217-0149 to ask about a free in-home consultation and to learn more about our top-rated home care services in Bristol and the surrounding areas.